 Go Wild in Subtle Hues

 Some decorators think of animal prints as neutrals, mixing them with assorted colors and patterns as if they were ever-adaptable white.
-We’ll never knock a chic tiger-print pillow, but we will say that soft palettes are usually best when it comes to animal-print rugs.
+We’ll never knock a chic tiger-print pillow, but often soft palettes are best when it comes to animal-print rugs.
 Go easy when you go wild in the rug department.

 Select Stripes for Versatility